jfrogren/old-bibnotes/lawrence2004housing.md

 ## Health - where the word derives from
 >"The word health is derived from the old English word ‘‘hal’’ meaning whole,
 >healed and sound."
 [490]

+## Health - as defined by Roderick Lawrence
+>"Health is deﬁned in this article as a condition or state of human beings resulting from the interrelations between humans and their biological, chemical, physical and social environment.
+All these components of residential environments should be compatible with their basic needs and their full functional activity including biological reproduction over a long period.
+Health is the result of both the direct pathological eﬀects of chemicals, some biological agents and radiation, and the inﬂuence of physical, psychological and social dimensions of daily life including housing, transport and other characteristics of metropolitan areas."
+[490]

 ## Environment - historical definitions
 >"Environment derives from the word ‘‘environnement’’ ﬁrst used in the French